rhiever/reddit-analysis/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/.

-## Prerequisites
+## Dependencies

-You must first install <a href="https://github.com/praw-dev/praw" target="_blank">PRAW</a> PRAW and any of its prerequisites before you can use this script.
+You must first install <a href="https://github.com/praw-dev/praw" target="_blank">PRAW</a> and any of its dependencies before you can use this script.
 This script uses PRAW to scrape posts from Reddit.

 Also note that this script currently only works on *nix machines.
 Windows users may use cygwin or similar *nix emulators.

-## Files
+## Files in this repository

 `word_freqs.py` scrapes a specific subreddit or Redditor and prints out all of the commonly-used words for the past month.